cloudposse/terraform-aws-components/modules/eks/storage-class/README.md

 This component can create storage classes backed by EBS or EFS, and is intended to be used with the corresponding EKS add-ons `aws-ebs-csi-driver` and `aws-efs-csi-driver` respectively.
-In the case of EFS, this component also requires that you have provisioned an EFS filesystem in the same region as your cluster, and expects you have used the `efs` component to do so.
+In the case of EFS, this component also requires that you have provisioned an EFS filesystem in the same region as your cluster, and expects you have used the `efs` (previously `eks/efs`) component to do so.
 The EFS storage classes will get the file system ID from the EFS component's output.

 ### Note: Default Storage Class